elianalopez/Data-Structures-and-Algorithms-Notes-with-Python/README.md

 **The connection between algorithms and data structures is that an algorithm processes data and that data is then stored into a data structure.**
 ### Data Type

+* An attribute of data that informs the interper on how to classify the variable.
+* Data types illustrate the kind of value in the variable and tells us what operations can be performed on any particular data.

+In Python there are six types of data types:

 ### Abstract Data Types (ADT)
 *
 **ADT gives us the blue print while a data structure tells us how to implement it**